xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 ---

 This sample demonstrates fundamental WebUI testing in Katalon Studio.
 The application under test (AUT) is the CURA Healthcare Service website: `https://katalon-demo-cura.herokuapp.com/`.
 You can learn more about WebUI testing in this document: [Introduction to WebUI testing](https://docs.katalon.com/katalon-studio/docs/introduction-to-web-testing.html#before-you-begin).
-## Open Healthcare sample project
+## Open the Healthcare sample project

-To open Healthcare sample project, in Katalon Studio, go to **File > New Sample Project > Sample Web UI Tests Project (Healthcare)**.
+To open the Healthcare sample project, in Katalon Studio, go to **File > New Sample Project > Sample Web UI Tests Project (Healthcare)**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/healthcare-samples/KS-SAMPLE-Open-Healthcare-sample.png" width="70%" alt="Open Healthcare sample in Studio">